 from direct sunlight.
 Humidity or damp will damage delicate fibres, and

 sunlight can fade vintage prints and colours.

 your vintage clothes on good, shaped hangers.
-Delicate fabrics should always be on padded fabric hangers as it will tear through the shoulder fabric otherwise.
-Heavy beaded dresses and anything exceedingly delicate should be stored flat in a breathable container or wrapped in acid-free tissue paper.
-(Normal tissue can bleed into the garment if wrapped for years).
+Delicate fabrics should always be on padded fabric hangers; they'll tear through the shoulder fabric otherwise.
+Heavy beaded dresses and anything exceedingly delicate should be stored flat in a breathable container or wrapped in acid-free tissue paper (normal tissue can bleed into the garment if wrapped for years).

 - Always hand wash pre1960s vintage, rather than machine

 washing and drying it.
-If you are really concerned, as the fabric is
+If you are really concerned because the fabric is

 often work just as well for removing odour without damaging the

 good condition, wash them less.
 Repeated, vigorous washing can damage